 Property taxes are based on valuations determined by the County assessor.
 The basis for the tax is one-tenth of one percent of the assessed value.
 Rio Verde has no city taxes with the exception of the fire district tax payment.

-Both the water and sewer are provided by the Rio Verde Utilities on site in Rio Verde.
-The water is from deep wells on the ranch property, and the sewage treatment is also controlled by Rio Verde Utilities.
+Both the water and sewer are provided by Epcor on site in Rio Verde.
+The water is from deep wells on the ranch property, and the sewage treatment is also controlled by Epcor.
 Electricity is provided by Salt River Project.
 Natural gas is not available in the Verdes, and any gas appliances are fueled by propane.
-Rio Verde owners also have basic cable feed provided by Cox Communications paid for in their HOA dues.
+Rio Verde owners also have basic cable feed provided by Cox Communications paid for in their HOA due

 Yes, both communities have Home Owners Associations.
 All homes built must follow guidelines, and there are dues assessed bi-annually to pay for the community upkeep.

-Annual dues to the Rio Verde Association for 2018 are $3606, payable in advance in two payments on January first and July first.
+Annual dues to the Rio Verde Association for 2019 are $4146, payable in advance in two payments on January first and July first.
 This includes Community facilities such as the swimming pool, tennis courts, pickle ball courts, fitness center, library, card and art rooms, exercise classes, garbage and recycling pick- up, street maintenance, basic cable, common area maintenance and a social membership equivalent to Rio Verde Country Club.
 If you live in a townhouse you may have an additional fee for landscaping and exterior painting of your unit if your townhouse is in a townhouse HOA.
-These dues range from $1562-$2040 per year.
+These dues range from $1600-$2080 per year, dependent on your location and type of unit.

 Both are debt-free, have strong reserves and are in compliance with reserves required by the state.